oscaromeu/home-ops/docs/platform/data-analytics/elk.md

 title: Elastisearch
 ---

-## Introduction
+## Overview

-The ELK stack (Elasticsearch, Logstash, and Kibana) is a popular open-source solution for storing, searching, and visualizing log data.

-## Architecture
+### Architecture

-The hot/warm architecture is a common design pattern for storing and managing data in Elasticsearch.
+Elasticsearch is deployed using hot/warm architecture which is a common design pattern for storing and managing data in Elasticsearch.
 In this architecture, data is divided into two tiers: a hot tier for actively used data and a warm tier for less frequently used data.

 Here's how it works: